 You control all aspects of a layer through the layer's properties.
 There are two places where you can access and update properties for layers: the ribbon and the Layer Properties dialog box.
 The properties you can set will be different for different types of geographic data or whether you are designing a map for 2D or 3D.
 For example, when designing a 3D map, you define additional properties, such as elevation of the layer from the surface.

 Most display properties, such as symbology and transparency, are set on the ribbon.
-To change these settings, select a layer in the Contents pane and use the contextual tabs on the ribbon.
+To access these settings, choose a layer in the Contents pane and click the layer's contextual tabs on the ribbon.

 Additional properties are available through the Layer Properties dialog box.
 The tabs on this dialog box are specific to the type of layer.
 For example, here are some of the properties for feature layers that you can set using the Layer Properties dialog box:

 - General—Allows you to record a layer name and visibility range.
 You can also specify that a layer should be refreshed periodically.
 A periodic refresh rate cannot be applied for layers that are time aware.
 Here you can also choose to rasterize the layer when it is exported.
 Rasterization can be used to reduce the file size impact of complex or dense vector symbology, as well as a way to obfuscate data.
 It can also simplify the number of layers when exported to PDF or AIX files.

 - Metadata—By default, the layer references the source's metadata.
 Referenced metadata is read-only.
 Alternatively, layers can have their own metadata independent of the metadata on their source feature class.

 - Choose Layer has its own metadata from the drop-down menu on this tab to activate and update the layer's metadata fields.